alaflaquiere/learn-masked-body-image/README.md

 ## Model

-A pre-trained model is provided in ".model/trained".
-To load and test it, use the following command:
+A pre-trained model is provided in "model/trained_nominal_32filters_scheduledweighterror".
+To load and test it, use the following command
+(assuming you already created a dataset in "dataset/generated"):

 ```
-python test_network.py
+python test_network.py -dm model/trained_nominal_32filters_scheduledweighterror
 ```

 <img src="illustrations/results.png">